 Lex was selected by National Arts Strategies as one of the nation’s top 50 arts CEOs, tasked with re-imagining how cultural institutions can contribute to society.
 She has been an invited speaker at numerous convenings focused on nonprofit innovation and leadership.
 Currently she is a member of the host committee for the 2017 Americans for the Arts convention, which will take place next June in San Francisco.

-Leifheit received her Master of Arts Liberal Studies degree from Wesleyan University and attended Drake University on full scholarship, where she received a BFA in Theater Performance.
+Leifheit received her Master of Arts Liberal Studies degree from Wesleyan University and her BFA from Drake University.
 She spent a semester in Moscow through the O’Neill National Theater Institute.